1. Overview

 }

 CatchingRunnable contains a Runnable delegate.
 Notice the try/catch statement in the run method.
 If an exception occurs when running the delegate, we print the exception message.
-Though, this can be any other action to diagnose or notify the exception.
+However, this can be any other action to diagnose or notify the exception.
 Then we're rethrowing the exception to not alter the original flow.

 Let's see the task submission code: